ONT-highway 413-Cheng-web-007

 Political differences — between federal parties as well as different levels of government — are a key hurdle blocking Canada’s pledges to conserve nature, federal Environment Minister Steven Guilbeault told The Narwhal as COP16, the United Nation’s biennial biodiversity conference, got underway in Colombia.

-“Many provinces simply won’t even engage on the subject of conservation right now,” Guilbeault, who arrives today at the conference, said.
+“Many provinces simply won’t even engage on the subject of conservation right now,” Guilbeault, who planned to attend the conference but cancelled his trip at the last minute, said.
 “That’s the biggest roadblock to being able to make sure we achieve our targets.”

 Guilbeault told The Narwhal he remains confident Canada can meet the targets it committed to at the same summit in 2022, when countries pledged to take action to reverse unprecedented biodiversity decline that, unchecked, threatens to have profound consequences for human societies